arshsaxena/arshsaxena/README.md

 I'm <a href="https://www.arshsaxena.in/" target="_blank"><b>Arsh Saxena</b></a>, a developer, and pursuing a B.Tech. in Electronics and Communication Engineering.
 I have a strong interest in programming and web development, and I am proficient in Python and C++.
 I enjoy exploring new technologies and continuously improving my skills.

 I also do photography, video editing, and photo editing.
-I am quite fluent in English, I also enjoy writing engaging content, particularly focusing on English composition for students.
+I enjoy writing engaging content, particularly focusing on English composition.
 In my free time, I watch movies and TV shows, and I have a hobby of collecting sneakers.

 <h3>📚 👨🏻‍💻 📷 📽 💻 🖊️ 👟</h3>